champions4change361-dotcom/champions-for-change/replit.md

 This is a full-stack tournament bracket management application that allows users to create and manage single-elimination tournaments with interactive bracket visualization and real-time match updates.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and in-memory storage as a fallback.

 **Status**: Complete white-label tournament management SaaS platform for Champions for Change nonprofit.
 Revenue funds educational opportunities for underprivileged youth in Corpus Christi, Texas.
 Built by coaches who identified tournament management needs.
-Features user authentication with Replit OAuth, Stripe payment integration, AI-powered tournament creation across 65+ sports, custom branding with Champions for Change logo and color scheme, multi-tenant white-label architecture, three-tier user hierarchy (Tournament Manager/Athletic Director → Coach → Athlete/Fan), and mission-focused user experience emphasizing educational impact.
+Features user authentication with Replit OAuth, Stripe payment integration, AI-powered tournament creation across 65+ sports, custom branding with Champions for Change logo and color scheme, multi-tenant white-label architecture, five-tier user hierarchy reflecting real school district structure, and mission-focused user experience emphasizing educational impact.

 ## User Preferences